 The AI for the 6G architecture shall be multi-vendor interoperable, reliable and sustainable.

-It is not required to support intents in a network.
+The 6G CN may support or not support intent.
+NOTE 1: An intent refers to expectations including requirements, goals, conditions, and constraints, without specifying how to achieve them.
+Intent cannot remain unspecified.
+What intent means in SA2 specifications will be determined by the study.

 Study whether and how to provide an architecture for AI to fulfil the following: